Lewis Hamilton Tests Positive For COVID-19, Will Miss Sakhir Grand Prix

 Lewis Hamilton will not be competing in this weekend’s Sakhir Grand Prix in Bahrain after testing positive for COVID-19, Mercedes has confirmed.

 But after waking up on Monday with mild symptoms and learning that a close contact had also become infected, he was given another test.
 In the latest one, Hamilton learned that he had COVID-19.
-Those who had been in close contact with him are now being given tests as well, the report noted.
-There was not yet any indication whether others on the Mercedes team were infected.
+Those who had been in close contact with him are now being tested as well, the report noted.
+There was not yet any indication whether others on the Mercedes team had tested positive.

-Mercedes released a statement saying Hamilton is feeling well as he isolates.
+Mercedes released a statement noting that Hamilton is feeling well as he isolates.

 “Lewis is now isolating in accordance with COVID-19 protocols and public health authority guidelines in Bahrain.
 Apart from mild symptoms, he is otherwise fit and well, and the entire team sends him its very best wishes for a swift recovery,” the team said, via MotorSport.com.